Navalny posts photo of himself online, says he can breathe

 Despite his recovery, doctors have said they cannot rule out long-term health issues associated with the poisoning.

-Navalny’s spokesman, Leonid Volkov, refused to give any details on Navalny’s condition or possible plans after his recovery when reached by The Associated Press on Tuesday.
+Leonid Volkov, a top associate of Navalny, refused to give any details on his condition or possible plans after his recovery when reached by The Associated Press on Tuesday.

 A German military lab has determined that Navalny was poisoned with Novichok, the same class of Soviet-era agent that Britain said was used on former Russian spy Sergei Skripal and his daughter in Salisbury, England, in 2018.
 On Monday, the German government said independent tests by labs in France and Sweden backed up its findings.